Knowledge-based decision making: Decision making in project management

 Effective project management is best achieved using an adaptive approach focused on effective decision-making.
 Therefore, a variety of tools based on software and structure have been developed to support decision making in groups.
 Decision Making processes are strongly correlated to the level of available knowledge regarding the environment, the decision is based on.
 Successfully using knowledge management supporting tools improves overall project performance and is an essential method for organizations with project-related work styles.

-B2B decision making based on knowledge management
+Knowledge management in B2B decision making

+In B2B contexts, knowledge management can support decision-making by helping businesses organise internal knowledge, share relevant information and evaluate problems using structured processes.

-There are many studies that discuss the importance of knowledge management on organizational outcomes such as organizational performance, product quality and organizational learning.
-Despite these various studies, knowledge management literature and practice are lacking research on how decision-making styles influence the processes of knowledge management on organizational performance.
+Studies have examined the relationship between knowledge management and organizational outcomes such as organizational performance, product quality and organizational learning.
+However, research on how decision-making style influences the relationship between knowledge management and organizational performance remains limited.

-Decision-making is a solid part of the problem solving process.
-The description of a problem solving process begins with the complicated description of a problem that is required to be solved by the so-called initial situation diagnosis.
-For such purpose, there are specific tools and methods.
-Then there is a decision on how to solve the particular problem.
-The final stage of the process is the optimization of the proposed solution.
-It is recommended that companies take into account matters related to the company management (i.e. employees, processes, equipment) if their decision making is based on knowledge.
-It is also important to identify and update the critical knowledge of the company and continuous conduct the critical knowledge area analyses.
-It is not to be forgotten to monitor and develop data resources and their content either.
+Decision-making is a central part of the problem solving process.
+The process often begins with defining the problem, analyzing the initial situation, identifying possible methods or tools, selecting a solution and then optimizing the proposed outcome.
+Organizations using this approach may also need to identify, update and monitor critical knowledge, data resources and information relevant to their operations.